yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. Homerce will display a success message.
 2. Homerce will switch to the Schedule Tab.
-3. You can now see all the appointments in your schedule for the week before 27th of November, 2020.
+3. You can now see all the appointments in your schedule for the week before 27th of November 2020.

 {Example outcome screenshot}

 ### 4.7 Finance Tracker

-Homerce knows that managing the contacts of your clients is a must for any business.
-Thus, this feature allows you to keep track of all the relevant information needed about your clients.
+Homerce knows that the financial information of your home-based business is important to you.
+Thus, this feature allows you to view the monthly breakdown of your expenses and revenue, and calculate your profit for the month.

 #### 4.7.1.
 Finance Tracker Command Parameters